Async Execution Patterns for DuckDB Spatial & Modern Analytical SQL

 Async spatial queries integrate naturally into Batch Processing Pipelines when combined with backpressure-aware consumers.
 Use asyncio.Queue to decouple query dispatch from downstream transformation, ensuring that DuckDB thread pools never starve waiting for Python consumers.
 For time-series telemetry, implement sliding window predicates (WHERE timestamp BETWEEN ?
 AND ?) to bound intermediate state and prevent unbounded memory growth.

 Real-time ingestion requires careful coordination between async dispatch and spatial indexing.
 When processing high-frequency telemetry, defer index creation until batch windows close.
-This avoids lock contention during concurrent INSERT operations and aligns with best practices for Handling Real-Time GPS Streams with DuckDB.
-For interactive workloads, pre-warm spatial caches using PRAGMA cache_size and route lightweight point-in-polygon checks to materialized summary tables.
+This avoids lock contention during concurrent INSERT operations.

 Diagnostic validation should occur at three boundaries:

-1. Dispatch Layer: Verify threads_used matches SET threads and execution_time scales linearly with input volume.
+1. Dispatch Layer: Verify that execution_time in EXPLAIN ANALYZE scales linearly with input volume.

-2. Memory Layer: Monitor temp_directory I/O latency; if >50ms/MB, reduce chunk_size or increase memory_limit.
+2. Memory Layer: Monitor SELECT * FROM duckdb_temporary_files(); I/O latency; if spill files grow rapidly, reduce chunk_size or increase memory_limit.

 3. Extraction Layer: Ensure Arrow conversion completes within 200ms per 1M rows; otherwise, switch to fetchmany() with explicit Shapely vectorization.